Paedophryne amauensis

-Paedophryne amauensis, also known as the New Guinea Amau frog, is a species of microhylid frog endemic to eastern Papua New Guinea.
+Paedophryne amauensis, also known as the New Guinea Amau frog, is a species of microhylid frog that is endemic to eastern Papua New Guinea.
 At 7.7 mm in snout-to-vent length, it is among the world's smallest frogs, second only to some species of the genus Brachycephalus.

-The species was listed in the Top 10 New Species 2013 by the International Institute for Species Exploration for discoveries made during 2012.
+It was listed in the Top 10 New Species 2013 by the International Institute for Species Exploration for discoveries made during 2012.

 Discovery

 Paedophryne amauensis was discovered in August 2009 by Louisiana State University herpetologist Christopher Austin and his PhD student Eric Rittmeyer while on an expedition to explore the biodiversity of Papua New Guinea.
 The new species was found near Amau village in the Central Province, from which its specific name is derived.
 The discovery was published in the peer-reviewed scientific journal PLOS One in January 2012.

 Because the frogs have calls that resemble those made by insects and are camouflaged among leaves on the forest floor, P. amauensis had been difficult to detect.
 While recording nocturnal frog calls in the forest, Austin and Rittmeyer used triangulation to identify the source of an unknown animal and discovered the frogs by scooping up handfuls of leaf litter and putting it into plastic bags, where they spotted the tiny frog hopping around.